thoughtspot/thoughtspot.github.io/_end-user/help-center/what-you-can-find-in-the-help-center.md

 At the bottom of the **Get Help** section of the **Information Center**, you can see the version of ThoughtSpot you are using.

+The Information Center, and many other ThoughtSpot guides, are delivered through Pendo.
+Pendo is ThoughtSpot’s system for delivery of in-product tips, short videos, and other training elements.
+Your firewall may automatically block Pendo.
+To ensure that you can view Pendo guides, ask your ThoughtSpot administrator to add Pendo to a list of allowed domains.

 {% include note.html content="The new Information Center is not customizable.
 To use the customizable help menu, contact ThoughtSpot Support." %}